Staggered PV feed-in – between regulation and yield

 Jul 18, 2025

-For companies, energy supply is becoming an increasingly strategic issue - one reason why photovoltaic systems are booming in the commercial and industrial sectors.
-In times of rising electricity prices, ambitious climate goals, and technological innovations such as battery storage, the time-shifted feed-in of solar power is gaining importance.
-But how economically attractive is this model really - and what regulatory hurdles must be overcome?
+For companies, energy supply is becoming an increasingly strategic issue - one reason why photovoltaic systems are booming in the commercial and industrial sector.
+In times of rising electricity prices, ambitious climate goals, and technological innovations such as battery storage, the deferred feeding of solar power is becoming increasingly important.
+But how economically attractive is this model really – and what regulatory hurdles need to be overcome?

-According to the EEG 2023, the financing of larger PV systems is based on the market premium model (§ 20 EEG).
+According to the EEG 2023, the financing of larger PV systems is conducted through the market premium model (§ 20 EEG).
 Here, the generated electricity is marketed directly on the spot market.
-The difference between the market proceeds and the legally defined so-called “value to be applied” is offset by the market premium.
-Billing is carried out every 15 minutes by the transmission system operators.
+The difference between the stock market revenue and the legally defined so-called "feed-in value" is compensated by the market premium.
+Billing occurs at 15-minute intervals by the transmission system operators.

-For systems on buildings or noise barriers, an additional building bonus applies if the system is fully installed on or adjacent to a building (§ 48 EEG).
-In the case of partial feed-in - when part of the electricity is consumed on-site and the rest is fed into the grid - the following values to be applied apply (as of July 2025) (Federal Network Agency):
+For systems on buildings or noise barriers, an additional building bonus applies if the system is completely installed on or at a building (§ 48 EEG).
+In the case of partial feeding – that is, when part of the electricity is consumed by the owner and the remainder is fed into the grid – the following feed-in values apply (as of July 2025) (Federal Network Agency):

 0 – 10 kW